 A negative test result my be presented in two ways:

 1. proof of a written or electronic negative test result of a PCR or POC antigen test performed in a (rapid) test center.

 2. self-testing under supervision with the self-tests provided by TUM.

 Rules of Conduct and Hygiene

 Please observe the hygiene rules (PDF, 232 KB).

-- Wearing a FFP2 mask or medical mask is mandatory during your stay on campus.
+- Wearing a FFP2 mask is mandatory during your stay on campus – also at your place in lecture halls or study areas.
 Refer also to the instructions for handling the Mouth-Nose Cover (PDF, 160 KB).

 - Wash hands thoroughly before and after the course, exam or use of a study area.

 - At all times (including on arrival and in the waiting area in front of the course or other room, toilets, etc.) a minimum distance of 1.5 m between any two persons must be maintained.